Reporters Committee for Freedom of the Press: History

 In 1985, Jane E. Kirtley replaced Landau as executive director.
 One of Kirtley's top priorities was ensuring journalists had access to knowledge of reliable legal resources.
 Under her direction, the Reporters Committee created the 'Open Government Guide', an online resource that reviews the open records and open meetings laws in every state and Washington, D.C.
 The guide includes expert commentary from attorneys who are familiar with the provisions of their state's code, as well as court rulings and informal practices that affect the public's ability to obtain copies of public documents and attend government meetings.
 'Agents of Discovery' a series of installments reporting on subpoenas served to the news media, was another of Kirtley's major projects.
 Kirtley also led the Reporters Committee's efforts to produce 'The First Amendment Handbook', a tool that provides basic information about media law for reporters and newsrooms and helped launch a fellowship program for the next generation of media attorneys.

-In 2000, Lucy Dalglish took over as executive director.
-Following the September 11 terrorist attacks, the Reporters Committee was a leading authority on efforts to withhold important information from the public.
-In 2002, the Reporters Committee released the first edition of "Homefront Confidential', a series of summaries highlighting the evolution of the public's right to know in a post-September 11 climate.

 Since 2012, Bruce Brown has served as the executive director of the Reporters Committee, and worked to expand the organization's pro bono legal services and resources.
 With the help of Legal Director Katie Townsend, who joined the organization in 2014, he has built a growing litigation practice that offers journalists and media organizations representation, amicus curiae support, and other legal services in cases involving public records and court access, subpoena and libel defense, and more.

-Since the Reporters Committee's founding, no reporter has paid for the organization's assistance in defending their First Amendment rights.